Astra DB Serverless database limits

 Table limits

-• A Serverless (Vector) database can have up to 50 tables.
+• A database can have up to 200 tables.

 • For multi-region databases, the Astra Portal’s Data Explorer accesses and manipulates keyspaces, collections, tables, and data from the primary region.
-If you need to manage your database from a secondary region, you must use the Data API or CQL shell.
+If you need to manage your database from a secondary region, you must use the Data API, CQL shell, or a Cassandra driver to connect directly to that region.
 Generally, accessing secondary regions is for latency optimization when the primary region is geographically distant from the caller or when the primary region is experiencing an outage.
 However, because multi-region databases follow an eventual consistent model, changes to data in any region are eventually replicated to the database’s other regions.

 Collection limits

 • For multi-region databases, the Astra Portal’s Data Explorer accesses and manipulates keyspaces, collections, tables, and data from the primary region.
-If you need to manage your database from a secondary region, you must use the Data API or CQL shell.
+If you need to manage your database from a secondary region, you must use the Data API, CQL shell, or a Cassandra driver to connect directly to that region.
 Generally, accessing secondary regions is for latency optimization when the primary region is geographically distant from the caller or when the primary region is experiencing an outage.
 However, because multi-region databases follow an eventual consistent model, changes to data in any region are eventually replicated to the database’s other regions.

-• A collection can’t have more than 64 fields, as extracted from all documents inserted into the collection.
+• A collection cannot have more than 64 fields, as extracted from all documents inserted into the collection.

 • Data API limits apply when inserting documents into collections, either through the Astra Portal or the Data API.